jpillora/xdomain/README.md

 Summary
 ---
-A JQuery plugin to do cross-domain AJAX requests via postMessage
+A JQuery plugin for cross-domain AJAX requests via postMessage

-This plugin can be used as an alternative browsers missing CORS functionality
+This plugin can be used as an alternative for browsers missing CORS or if server headers are unmodifiable.

 Downloads
 ---